-Renewable portfolio standards (RPS) and state mandates or goals—A renewable portfolio standard (RPS) typically requires that a percentage of electric power sales come from renewable energy sources.
-Some states have specific mandates for power generation from renewable energy, while others have voluntary goals.
-Compliance with RPS policies can sometimes require or allow for the trading of Renewable Energy Certificates.
+A renewable portfolio standard (RPS) typically requires that a percentage of electric power sales in a state comes from renewable energy sources.
+Some states have specific mandates for power generation from renewable energy and some states have voluntary goals.
+Compliance with RPS policies will sometimes require or allow trading of Renewable Energy Certificates.

-Renewable Energy Certificates (RECs)—RECs, also known as green certificates, green tags, or tradable renewable certificates, are financial products that are sold, purchased, and traded.
-These financial products allow the purchaser to pay for renewable generation without the need for physical or contractual delivery of electricity generated from qualifying energy sources.
+RECs, also known as green certificates, green tags, or tradable renewable certificates, are financial products that are available for sale, purchase, or trade.
+RECs allow a purchaser to pay for renewable generation without directly obtaining the electricity generated from qualifying energy sources.

-Feed-in tariffs (FITs)—Several states and individual electric utilities in the United States have established special rates for purchasing electricity from certain types of renewable energy systems.
+Several states and individual electric utilities in the United States have established special rates for purchasing electricity from certain types of renewable energy systems.
 These rates, sometimes known as feed-in tariffs (FITs), are generally higher than retail electricity rates to encourage new projects of specific types of renewable energy technologies.

 A biodiesel fuel pump

-Ethanol and other renewable motor fuels—There are several federal and state requirements and incentives for the production, sale, and use of ethanol, biodiesel, and other fuels made from biomass.
+Several federal and state requirements and incentives are in effect for the production, sale, and use of ethanol, biodiesel, and other fuels made from biomass.
 The federal Energy Independence and Security Act of 2007 requires that 36 billion gallons of biofuels be used in the United States per year by 2022.
 Several states have their own renewable fuel standards or requirements.
-There are other federal programs that provide financial support and incentives for ethanol and other biofuels producers.
+Other federal programs provide financial support and incentives for ethanol and other biofuels producers.
 Many states have their own programs that support or promote the use of biofuels.
 The DOE's Alternative Fuel Data Center is a source of information on these types of programs.